Best Workstation For Redshift

 Processors for Redshift

 When selecting a processor for your application, usually the two key factors to consider are frequency and the number of cores the processor has.
-In the case of Redshift, there is also a 3rd.
-The number of PCIe lanes your processor can support.
+In the case of Redshift, there is also a 3rd—the number of PCIe lanes your processor can support.
 PCIe lanes will directly affect the amount of graphics cards you can put in your system.
-The more graphics cards you have, the better render times you will be able to achieve in Redshift.
+The more graphics cards you have, the better render times you will achieve in Redshift.

-Redshift only uses a few CPU cores in the rendering process and as a result, requires high clockspeeds (frequency) to perform at its best.
-High clockspeeds will ensure that the system is very responsive with low loading times, and users will experience snappy viewports.
-Additionally, we have found via extensive testing that CPU clockspeed has a direct effect on GPU performance.
-Therefore we advise you to select a Xeon processor with a high clockspeed or an Intel Core i9 professionally overclocked solution from our Frequency Enhanced Workstation range.
+Redshift only uses a few CPU cores in the rendering process and, as a result, requires high clock speeds (frequency) to perform at its best.
+High clock speeds will ensure that the system is very responsive with low loading times, and users will experience snappy viewports.
+Additionally, our testing has shown that a CPU clock speed can directly affect GPU performance.
+Therefore we advise you to select a processor that delivers fast clock speeds.

 Which Storage Drive Should You Get?

-The highest performance drives available today are NVMe based Solid State Drives (SSDs), and these are generally all we recommend for primary drives.
-They are now very cost-effective with high enough capacities to comfortably fit your Operating System and Applications.
+The highest performance drives available today are M.2 NVMe based Solid State Drives (SSDs).
+We recommend to our customers that they are to be used as the primary storage device and are ideal for installing your Operating System and Applications.
 SSD’s ensure your system will boot as quickly as possible, keeps your system as responsive as possible, and reduces your application/project loading times.

 Recommended Workstation Specialists Solutions for Redshift

-Intel Dual Xeon and Intel Core i9 based Workstations that contain four graphics cards are perfect for Redshift.
-Workstation Specialists Quad GPU solutions have been developed specifically to cope with the stresses GPU rendering workflows put on your system.
+AMD Ryzen Threadripper and Intel Core X-Series based Workstations that contain multiple graphics cards are perfect for Redshift.
+Workstation Specialists Quad GPU solutions are developed specifically to cope with the stresses GPU rendering workflows put on your system.
 Our Redshift Workstations are designed to handle the high power demands and have sufficient airflow to expel all excess heat from the system.
 Alternatively, you may consider a networked GPU rendering approach, taking the strain away from your local Workstation and outsourcing that to a remote dedicated GPU render farm.
-See our rackmount GPU-server options for more details.